-I officially started teaching Greek as a foreign or second language in 2015 at the University of Aberdeen, in collaboration with the Scottish-Hellenic society.
+The idea of teaching Greek as a foreign or second language in an experiential, entertaining and effective way, was conceived back in 2015 at the University of Aberdeen.

-When Greek Briki opened to the world, I soon found out that there are a lot more keen learners of Greek in search of an educational blog out there, than I would have ever imagined!
 Within the first year of its online presence, the blog site had over a thousand visitors benefiting from the posts.
-Each post included a photo I would take for the purpose of the lesson, daily use of vocabulary in Greek, its pronunciation and translation in English, and a question for the viewers to answer.
+Each post included a photo I would take for the purpose of the lesson, daily use of vocabulary in Greek, its pronunciation and translation in English, and homework.

 But the most important characteristic was that this was a blog that invited any member to create a post, sharing a story, a painting, a photograph, an experience!
 Cultivating a culture of empowering the learners to create, was something I paid particular attention to.